sporcina/dynamodb-connector/doc/sample.md

 *   Go to your web browser and navigate to **http://localhost:8081/deleteDocument?num={insert the unique id you copied previously}**.  (e.g. "http://localhost:8081/deleteDocument?num=63fcceb5-a7fc-47ba-b752-96305aeb8684")

-Your Console tab in Mule Studio should show the response from DynamoDB; a FakeCustomer whose unique id matches the id you sent to the service.
+Your Console tab in Anypoint Studio should show the response from DynamoDB; a FakeCustomer whose unique id matches the id you sent to the service.
 Only the unique id is sent back in the 'num' field.
 No other data is returned.

 ![Delete a Document - the DynamoDB response](images/Step5-2.png)